-Represents the cost to set up worker threads (pass the task to them as they already run).
+Represents the cost to set up worker threads (or pass the task to them if they already run).
 This is generally negligible and the default value of 1000.0 limits the parallel execution to extreme cases only.

 # Original default value 512kB min_parallel_index_scan_size = 128kB

 Defines the minimum segment size to partition indices for parallel execution.
 Lowering this value to 128kB enables parallel index scans over the most used index events_cesnet_storagetime_idx to run with optimal number of workers across a large range of stored event counts when filtering for a whole day worth of events.
 Affected queries no longer run over threshold (2s).
 Lowering this value helps most if either the system is equipped with a high parallel I/O capable disk subsystem or the whole DB fits into RAM.
 Otherwise it is advised to watch out for workers starving on I/O.

 The two most important changes enabling parallelism for queries are those for